 Finally, when I wrote, “When you let go of the way you believe things are supposed to be, you free yourself from negativity….the perpetual disappointment, doubt, and frustration that come when things don’t turn out as you thought they would,” I realize that is where I need to shift my focus starting right now.
 I am only feeling self-doubt because my expectations of people, places, and things are off the chart.
 I can only control my actions and no one else’s, and really in the end, it is god’s will, not mine, that is in charge.
 I am so glad I chose to read this excerpt today so I can free myself and surrender once again to my higher power, who I know, always has my best interest.

-Sherry Gaba, LCSW, is a Psychotherapist and Life Coach in private practice and on Celebrity Rehab on VH1.
-Sherry is a frequent contributor to anthologies, blogs, and newsletters, and sought out speaker.
-Visit Sherry at www.sgabatherapy.com for information about life-coaching programs, teleseminars, and webinars, and read her other blog at Counsellor Magazine and HCI.
+Sherry Gaba, LCSW, is a Psychotherapist and Life Coach in private practice and for Celebrity Rehab on VH1.
+Sherry is a frequent contributor to anthologies, blogs, and newsletters, and is a sought after speaker.
+Visit Sherry at www.sgabatherapy.com for information about life-coaching programs, teleseminars, and webinars, and read her blogs at Counselor Magazine.com and The Law of Sobriety Blog at HCI.